Security-first. from day one.

 Specifically:

-The only external service that receives document content is the Google Gemini API, which processes the text under Google's API data processing terms.
-Those terms prohibit Google from using API-submitted content to train models.
-See Google's policy at ai.google.dev/gemini-api/terms.
+The only external service that receives document content is an AI processing API, which processes the text under the provider's API data processing terms.
+Those terms prohibit the provider from using API-submitted content to train models.

-After the Gemini response is returned, the analysis result is either displayed in your browser session or saved to your account (if you choose to save it).
+After the AI response is returned, the analysis result is either displayed in your browser session or saved to your account (if you choose to save it).
 The original document is never retained.

 API Key Management

-All AI analysis requests from the browser are routed through /api/gemini — a server-side proxy function that authenticates the request against Supabase, then forwards it to the Gemini API using the server-stored key.
+All AI analysis requests from the browser are routed through a server-side proxy function that authenticates the request against Supabase, then forwards it to the AI API using the server-stored key.
 The raw API key is unreachable from the client under any circumstances.

 Supabase credentials used server-side follow the same pattern: environment variables only, never bundled into client code.